-In 2016, there were 36 people in the who caught public transport to work (train, bus, tram or ferry) in Gunnedah Shire, compared with 3,589 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 36 people who caught public transport to work (train, bus, tram or ferry) in the Gunnedah Shire, compared with 3,604 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in the Gunnedah Shire in 2016 compared to the Rental, Hiring and Real Estate Services workforce within Gunnedah Shire shows that 0.7% used public transport, while 73.8% used a private vehicle, compared with 0.0% and 82.1% respectively in the Rental, Hiring and Real Estate Services workforce within Gunnedah Shire.
+Analysis of the method of travel to work in the Gunnedah Shire in 2016 compared to the Rental, Hiring and Real Estate Services workforce within the Gunnedah Shire shows that 0.7% used public transport, while 74.1% used a private vehicle, compared with 0% and 82.1% respectively in the Rental, Hiring and Real Estate Services workforce within the Gunnedah Shire.

 The major differences between the method of travel to work of the workforce in the Gunnedah Shire and the Rental, Hiring and Real Estate Services workforce were:

-- A larger percentage of local workers who travelled by car (as a passenger) (5.1% compared to 0.0%)
+- A smaller percentage of local workers who travelled by car, as driver (66.8% compared to 82.1%)

-- A larger percentage of local workers who walked only (4.4% compared to 0.0%)
+- A larger percentage of local workers who travelled by car, as passenger (5.1% compared to 0%)

-The largest changes in the method of travel of work of the workforce in the Gunnedah Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the Gunnedah Shire between 2011 and 2016 were: